 Bachelor’s degrees are the next step above an associate-level degree, and generally, they incorporate a broader concentration on cybersecurity concepts and more specialized classes.
 It’s possible to obtain a job in the cybersecurity field with a bachelor’s degree, though many proceed into graduate-level education for higher job placement or managerial responsibilities.

 The University of Illinois at Springfield has an excellent online bachelor’s option, with a BS in Information Systems Security.
-This does require two semesters of Java programming experience for all applicants, but it provides an extensive education surrounding the nuts and bolts of cybersecurity.
+This does require two semesters of Bachelor’s degrees for all applicants, but it provides an extensive education surrounding the nuts and bolts of cybersecurity.

 Southern Illinois University also features a BS in Information Systems Technologies, allowing for an emphasis in network and information security.
 While not a strictly cybersecurity degree, it covers many of the same topics and provides you with a broad background of computer science knowledge to afford you a multitude of career paths.